HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Model Analyses

 \subsection{Ablation Studies}

-To evaluate the contribution and reliability of each module within HTMformer, we conducted ablation studies (see \underline{Appendix~\ref{app:G}}).
-Specifically, we examined two different variants of HTMformer: 1) \textbf{HTMformerV1}, which utilizes only the temporal feature extraction module of the HTME extractor; 2) \textbf{HTMformerV2}, which utilizes only the multivariate feature extraction module of the HTME extractor.
-We also examined another variant 3) \textbf{iTransformerV3~(iTransV3)}, which integrates the multivariate feature extraction module of the HTME extractor into the embedding layer of iTransformer.
+To evaluate the contribution of each component in HTME, we conduct ablation studies (see \underline{Appendix~\ref{app:G}}).
+Specifically, we examined three different variants of HTMProductors: 1) \textbf{Productor}, the baseline forecasting model.
+2) \textbf{ProductorV1}, which utilizes only the multivariate feature extraction module of the HTME extractor.
+3) \textbf{ProductorV2}, which utilizes the multivariate feature extraction module of the HTME extractor to supplement the embedding representations.
+We further introduce two variants: \textbf{HTMformer}, builds upon iTransformer by incorporating the complete HTME extractor; \textbf{HTMformerV1}, replaces the original embedding layer in iTransformer with the temporal feature extractor from HTME.
 We adopt iTransformer~\citep{liu2024itransformer} as the state-of-the-art baseline.
-Sharing a highly similar architectural design with HTMformer, both models employ a dedicated embedding module and process inverted inputs before feeding them into the Transformer encoder.
-However, in iTransformer, the embedding layer conducts feature extraction exclusively along the temporal dimension.
-Notably, since all experiments were performed under identical configurations, the HTMformer variants are directly comparable to the other models.
-We also adopt MultiPatchFormer~\citep{naghashi2025multipatchformer}, attaining the second-best performance in various forecasting tasks, as a representative proxy for other forecasting models.
-Specific results are documented in Table~\ref{tab:ablation1}.
+The results are summarized in Table~\ref{tab:ablation1}.